 Whilst the Loony Dook in South Queensferry is the most well-known, it is not the only Loony Dook you can take part in.
 In fact, there’s nothing really stopping you from throwing yourself into the sea on New Year’s Day.

 - Portobello Loony Dook.
 One of the largest informal Loony Dooks and generally regarded as one of Scotland’s best alternative Loony Dook options.
-Note this is an informal event where people just turn up and Dook throughout the day, with more of a crowd at 1pm.
+Note this is an informal event where people just turn up and Dook throughout the day.
+Information is usually shared on this Facebook page in the run up to the event, however nothing as yet as been confirmed for January 2025.

 - Kinghorn Loony Dook.
 Normally held at Kinghorn Beach on 1st January each year.
 Organised by the RNLI with safety personnel present.
+Confirmed for 11am on 1st january 2025.
+Online registration required.
 Details on the Kinghorn RNLI page here.

 Further Reading on Visiting Scotland